Chapter 06 · Topic 06.6 · Spouse / Family

 The 60-second version

 The K-1 fiancé(e) visa lets a Canadian fiancé enter the United States to marry within 90 days a U.S. citizen.
 Process: (1) the U.S. citizen files Form I-129F with USCIS, (2) after approval, USCIS forwards to the National Visa Center then to the U.S. consulate serving the Canadian's province of residence, (3) consular interview with DS-160 and medical exam, (4) U.S. entry on K-1, (5) marriage within 90 days, (6) file Form I-485 (Adjustment of Status) for conditional (CR-1) or unconditional (IR-1) green card depending on marriage length.
 Typical total timeline: 12 to 18 months.
-Total cost: about USD 2,000–3,500 (without attorney).
+Total cost: about USD 2,000 to 3,500 (without attorney).
 Key requirement: met in person within 2 years before petition.

 Acronyms used in this guide